 Coercive schooling is not good for children.
 Schooling that children are forced to endure—in which the subject matter is imposed by others and the “learning” is motivated by extrinsic rewards and punishments rather than by the children’s true interests—turns learning from a joyful activity into a chore, to be avoided whenever possible.
 Coercive schooling, which tragically is the norm in our society, suppresses curiosity and overrides children’s natural ways of learning.
 It also promotes anxiety, depression and feelings of helplessness that all too often reach pathological levels.

 Real alternatives already exist and have been proven to work.
 These options include democratic schools, in which children direct their own activities and participate in running the school; home-based self-directed learning, where children pursue their own interests with the support of parents and others in the community; and resource centers that offer community and support for self-directed learners.
 These self-directed approaches have been used successfully by young people representing the whole normal range of personalities and diverse socioeconomic backgrounds.
-These approaches nurture such traits such as initiative, creativity, playfulness, and love of learning–traits that promote life satisfaction and are increasingly essential for economic success in our rapidly changing world.
+These approaches nurture traits such as initiative, creativity, playfulness, and love of learning–traits that promote life satisfaction and are increasingly essential for economic success in our rapidly changing world.
 As an added bonus, the financial cost of such approaches has proven to be far less than that of coercive schooling.

 THIS SITE IS FOR YOU IF YOU ARE: